 How many chapters face the dilemma of inexperienced leaders handling serious issues because asking for help is too great a risk to their chapter’s future?
-Ben ultimately did the right thing, and acknowledges that he is responsible for the well-being of roughly 70 men, but perhaps he could provide even better care for those 70 men if he was more confident in the help he would be offered had he asked for it.
+Ben ultimately did the right thing, and acknowledges that he is responsible for the well-being of roughly 70 men.
+Perhaps Ben could provide even better care for those men if he felt confident in the help he would be offered had he asked for it.

 “How to be more like Oliver’s chapter and less like Jake’s chapter.
 Honestly, just read the book (laughs).
 I think it would be good for a chapter to discuss how to represent masculinity in the modern world, how they could establish a worthy alternative to pledging – which many still believe should be a difficult experience, and how they can better connect with parents.